timebreaker49/tic-tac-toe/README.md

 #### How it's played
 *First, run the program!
 When the game starts up:*
 - Players are prompted to begin the game
-- Once they have selected yes, they have the ability to specify the size of the board and their character string
+- Once they have selected yes, they have the ability to specify the size of the board as well as their character string
 - The first player to go is chosen by the computer
 - During their turn, players select a position on the board by selecting a number representing an open spot
     - If a player chooses an occupied spot, they're once again prompted to select a different spot